-The Law Library offers Interlibrary Loan services to William and Mary School of Law faculty.
-Through interlibrary loan, the faculty can borrow books and other materials unavailable at William and Mary libraries from other institutions.
+We offer Interlibrary Loan services to William & Mary Law faculty, enabling you to borrow books and other materials from non-W&M institutions.
 All such services are pursuant to the stipulations specified within the Interlibrary Loan Code of the American Library Association.

-Law faculty and their Research Assistants can use the online ILL request forms.
+You and your Research Assistants can order items using the online ILL request forms.
 Requests should be filled in as completely as possible.
-Allow 7-10 days for the receipt of books from Virginia libraries.
+Allow 2-10 days for the receipt of books from Virginia libraries.
 Books requested from out-of-state locations may take longer.
-Upon receipt, interlibrary loans will be delivered to the faculty member's office or mail box, or we can notify your RA for pickup in the Library.
-Most books are loaned for 3-4 weeks, with renewals at the discretion of the lending library.
-If the library must replace a lost interlibrary loan book, the cost will be charged to the faculty member.
+Upon receipt, interlibrary loans will be delivered to your office or mail box, or we can notify your RA for pickup in the Library.
+Most books are loaned for 3-4 weeks, with renewals at the discretion of the lending institution.
+If we must replace a lost interlibrary loan book, the cost will be charged to the faculty member.
 (Faculty materials stipends are not available for item replacement.)

-Photocopy duplication of materials at the law library or other William & Mary libraries is provided free of charge to law faculty.
+Photocopies and scans of materials at the Law Library or other William & Mary libraries are provided free of charge to law faculty.
 Staff will make copies for faculty, or a billing code can be provided for use at the library copiers.
 For large numbers of copies (such as for a class), contact Faculty and Academic Support.

 You can request items from other libraries on campus directly from the online catalog (log in with your W&M username and password to place a request) or by using the ILL forms.
 Requested material will be checked out to you and delivered to your office or mailbox.
 Delivery is completed within one business day of the request.